prashgayat/California-Housing-price-forecast-through-Linear-Regression-Model/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

+I learnt  a glimpse of Machine Learning Algorithm with the foundational model of ML that is Linear Regression.
+I understood how to apply an ML model to a real life situation.
+The challenges were implementing the Mathematical Concepts I learnt in coding and I overcame them with the help of pre-built sk learn library which had readymade mathematical functions.

 ## How to Run